 EDEC 7050.
-EC Theoret Frameworks-Appl.
-The course provides a comprehensive study of theories that provide a foundation for understanding young children and the impact of their growth and development for planning appropriate educational programs.
-Emphasis in the course is placed on children in grades P-5.
-The course also explores how various theories underlie teaching decisions in early childhood programs and practices.
+EC Theoret Frameworks-Analysis.
+This course provides a comprehensive and in-depth study of theories that provide a foundation for understanding young children in grades P-5.
+The impact of growth and development for planning appropriate and equitable educational programs is studied.
+The course also explores how various theories underlie teaching decisions and practices in early childhood programs.
 (3-0-3)